Whistleblower Litigation

 What Is The False Claims Act?

-America’s first whistleblower law is known as the False Claims Act (FCA).
+The first whistleblower law America enacted was the False Claims Act (FCA).
 In 1863, President Abraham Lincoln signed the law to target fraud in government contracting and against the government during wartime.
+The law has been amended since to provide increased financial incentives for reporting wrongdoing and reduce obstacles to bringing cases.
+At its core, the FCA encourages citizens to come forward with information that will help the U.S. government combat fraud against it.

 • Inflating the price of a product